 Check out our latest client testimonials!

-We have a proven track record of successfully obtaining migration/permanent residency visas for clients from all over the globe.
+This, combined with our outstanding level of service, are the main reasons why we have a proven track record of successfully obtaining migration/permanent residency visas for clients from all over the globe.

 Professionals You Can Trust With a Proven Track Record!

-MY AUSTRALIAN VISA.com believes in preparing personalised advice and providing ongoing assistance to help you to achieve your goal of migrating or temporarily residing in Australia.
+At My Australian Visa, we believe in preparing personalised advice and providing ongoing assistance to help you to achieve your goal of migrating or temporarily residing in Australia.

 We charge reasonable fixed fees with no hidden costs.

-You can deal with a professional who can get your application right the first time.
+When you choose My Australian Visa, you’ll be dealing with a professional who can get your application right the first time.

 Can I Do My Visa Application By Myself?